Molochnikov/FateHack/README.md

 * toilet
 * thirst
 * real-world logic
+* communist economy
 * no stupid HP, MP, EXP, SP, LVL or other lazy math abstractions of reality complexity
 * priority of things relations over the soulless loot
-* randomness only in generating scenes, no need to know game formulas and equations
+* simplicity in randomness, no need to know game formulas and equations
+* YASD is hard to do (except destroy feature)

 Programming features for using as engine for other Arduboy roguelikes:
 * pathfinding algorithm for generating caves